Cipeej/vue_book_form/README.md

 - To do this, run the command `npm install -g json-server` at a terminal
 - To start json-server, use the command `json-server booksData.json` at project root
 - json-server utilises localhost:3000 port

+#### after front and back-end are running, you should be able to run the app at localhost:8080